ssj71/OSC2MIDI/syntax.md

 ========

 The syntax of rules is described by the following grammar in extended BNF.
-We'll discuss the meaning of the various elements of a rule below.
+The meaning of the various elements of a rule is discussed in the text.

     rule ::= [ osc-pattern ] ':' midi-pattern